alanicio/react_link_shortener/README.md

 The only interactive part is the url shortener and the generated urls.

+The use is able to:
+- Shorten any valid URL
+- See a list of their shortened links, even after refreshing the browser
+- Copy the shortened link to their clipboard in a single click
+- Receive an error message when the `form` is submitted if:
+  - The `input` field is empty

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts